 At the hearing, the DMV hearing officer considered the: officer’s sworn statement on a DMV DS 367 form, an unsworn investigation report on CHP forms, the declaration of the lab tech who drew the blood sample, the Lab report, and an unsworn traffic collision report.

 An officer testified he gave Molenda the PAS test and it showed the presence of alcohol.
-That is, that alcohol was in Molenda’s system.
+That is, alcohol was in Molenda’s system.
 However, the hearing officer did not ask the officer for the numerical results of the PAS test.

 Molenda’s attorney objected to any evidence of Molenda’s BAC from the PAS device because there was no foundation to support the accuracy of the readings and under the authority of Coniglio v.
 Department of Motor Vehicles (1995) 39 Cal.App.4th 666, 677–681.